actix/actix-website/content/docs/extractors.md

 # Type-safe information extraction

-Actix-web provides a facility for type-safe request information access called *extractors* (ie, `impl FromRequest`).
+Actix-web provides a facility for type-safe request information access called *extractors* (i.e., `impl FromRequest`).
 By default, actix-web provides several extractor implementations.

 An extractor can be accessed as an argument to a handler function.
 Actix-web supports up to 10 extractors per handler function.
 Argument position does not matter.